Katamaze/Leap/README.md

 | Focus | :wave: Providers | :necktie: Partners |
 | Revenue model | :heart: Sponsors | :cow2: Milking |

-Obviously I will stop selling my WHMCS modules as soon as Leap if ready for use.
+Obviously I will stop selling my WHMCS modules as soon as Leap takes shape.
 In the meantime if you know me a little, you probably know that last year I have already stopped wasting my time with WHMCS.
 I no longer add new features to my modules, partecipate to whmcs.community, report bug and try WHMCS BETA.
 They don't deserve it.

 # Must-Have Features